argumentum e silentio

 Morris: (raises one eyebrow, stares deeply into the eyes of Clifton and says nothing)

 Explanation: The reason this technique works so well, is because imagined reasons are often more persuasive than real reasons.
 If someone wants to be convinced, this technique works like a charm.
 However, to the critical thinker, this will not fly.
 Silence is not a valid substitute for reason or evidence.

 Exception: Generally speaking, absence of evidence is not evidence; however, there are many cases where the reason evidence is being held back can be seen as evidence.
-In the above example, prompting Bob to share a reason for his silence could result in a statement from Bob that can be used as evidence.
+In the first example, prompting Silent Bob to share a reason for his silence could result in a statement from Silent Bob that can be used as evidence.